Jack Teixeira: Early life

+Teixeira was born in Dighton, Massachusetts, on December 21, 2001.

 He graduated from Dighton-Rehoboth Regional High School in 2020, but missed his graduation ceremony to attend United States Air Force Basic Military Training at Lackland Air Force Base in Texas.

 Career

 Upon graduating from high school, Teixeira joined the 102nd Intelligence Wing of the Massachusetts Air National Guard as a Cyber Transport Systems journeyman in September 2019.
 Teixeira was stationed at Otis Air National Guard Base in Cape Cod.
 In July 2022, Teixeira was promoted to airman first class.
 Many U.S. military personnel in technology or intelligence positions, even those of relatively low rank, are entrusted with access to classified information.
 As part of his job, Teixeira held a Top Secret security clearance.
 He was also the recipient of an Air Force Achievement Medal.

 Publication of leaked material

 In early April 2023, Teixeira was alleged by media to have regularly shared classified information in a server on the online chat service Discord called "Thug Shaker Central", beginning at least by October 2022, both transcribed from documents he read and from printouts removed from his office on base.
 Chatroom members reportedly talked about and played video games together; according to The New York Times, Teixeira was identified as the chatroom administrator.
 Reports of the server's size vary, between about two dozen and about fifty members.

-On 28 February 2023, a Thug Shaker Central member was alleged to have posted dozens of pictures of classified documents to another Discord server.
+On February 28, 2023, a Thug Shaker Central member was alleged to have posted dozens of pictures of classified documents to another Discord server.
 From there, someone else alleges they posted images found on that server to a Discord server associated with the video game Minecraft.
 After classified documents began appearing on Russian-language Telegram channels, The New York Times first reported on the leak.
-On 21 April, The New York Times reported that a Discord account with similar characteristics as the online profile of Teixeira had shared written summaries of classified information and likely shared photographs of documents to a Discord server with about 600 members from about February 2022 until about March 2023.
+On April 21, The New York Times reported that a Discord account with similar characteristics as the online profile of Teixeira had shared written summaries of classified information and likely shared photographs of documents to a Discord server with about 600 members from about February 2022 until about March 2023.